LifePeak/lp_carlock/README.md

 <!-- GETTING STARTED -->
 # lp_carlock

-lp_carlock is an simple all in one carlocking system for fivem.
+lp_carlock is a simple all in one car locking system for fivem.
-You can lock/unlock and share your key with your frends.
+You can lock/unlock and share your key with your friends.

 ### Preview